prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 ```sh
 prysm.bat validator accounts delete
 ```
-This will produce output in the same format as the list function, three words identifying the account seperated by a hyphon (-) and the public keys of each account, the output will be similar to this:
+This will produce output in the same format as the list function, three words identifying the account separated by a hyphen (-) and the public keys of each account, the output will be similar to this:

 ```sh
 Use the arrow keys to navigate